-Now, don’t get me wrong I understand that a trip like this might seem pretty daunting!
-But with some careful research and planning, it’s totally possible for you.
+Now, don’t get me wrong, I understand that a trip like this might seem pretty daunting!
+But with careful research and planning, it’s possible for you.
 Here are my tips and advice for planning your Himalayan adventure.

 Ok, so the first thing to note is that the Himalayas are HUGE.
 The Asian mountain range spans a massive 230,000 square miles and spreads across five countries: Bhutan, China, India, Nepal and Pakistan.
 So clearly, you’re not going to cover the whole mountain range.

 It’s probably best to focus on one specific route in one specific country and you should take into account your level of fitness as well as the difficulty of your chosen route and how long you want to spend doing it.
-If you’re planning your first ever trek, a popular country to start in is Nepal.
+If you’re planning your first-ever trek, a popular country to start is Nepal.

 As the mountain range is so vast, there are multiple different routes you could take, but a great one to start with is the Everest View Trek.
 Not as challenging as the Everest Basecamp Trek (though still pretty challenging!) and not quite as long, this is a great one for beginners or if you have a limited amount of time in Nepal.

-The trek usually takes around 7 days and you’ll be rewarded with incredible panoramic views of Mount Everest itself!
+The trek usually takes around seven days, and you’ll be rewarded with incredible panoramic views of Mount Everest itself!

 Now, if this is your first trekking adventure, I expect you won’t want to go it alone.
-It is much easier and safer to go with a travel company who will organise everything for you, provide a qualified guide and make sure you have everything you need to complete your trek safely.
+It is much easier and safer to go with a travel company that will organize everything for you, provide a qualified guide, and ensures you have everything you need to complete your trek safely.

-There are a lot of companies that run the Everest View Trek from Kathmandu, prices vary depending on the level of ‘luxury’ you would like and the level of help and care.
-After doing some research I found Mosaic Adventures which look like a great option to me.
+Many companies run the Everest View Trek from Kathmandu, and prices vary depending on the level of ‘luxury’ you would like and the level of help and care.
+After doing some research, I found Mosaic Adventures, which looks like a great option to me.

-If you’re wanting to complete a Himalayan trek you have to be willing to ‘rough it’ a little.
-Sure, facilities are quite basic but they are comfortable and this is all part of the adventure and authenticity of a trip like this!
+If you want to complete a Himalayan trek, you must be willing to ‘rough it’ a little.
+Sure, the facilities are quite basic, but they are comfortable, and this is all part of the adventure and authenticity of a trip like this!

 So what does a trip like this actually look like?
 What can you actually expect?
 Here is a sample itinerary of what completing the 7 day Everest View Trek from Kathmandu might actually look like.